 African Black Soap originates from West Africa where it is known to reduce skin imperfections, irritations, and minor blemishes.
 Using natural ingredients, the African Black Soap provides good cleansing while still being gentle for the skin.
 The soap has been used to treat eczema, psoriasis, and other skin ailments in Africa for centuries.

 I learned about African Black Soap when I found out it was the preferred soap of Bold & Determined‘s Victor Pride and Chris from Good Looking Loser.
 Victor even buys it in bulk.
-Both spoke highly of this product, so several weeks ago I decided to give the soap a chance.
-Ordered via Amazon, it arrived on my doorstep a week after I placed the order on Amazon.
+Both spoke so highly of this product, so I decided to give the soap a chance.
+It arrived on my doorstep a week after I placed the order on Amazon.

 I opened the boxes and retrieved several bars of black soap, all containing small particles.
 I’ve always used the typical white soap bar, so this was quite a peculiar change for me.